VanillaCreator/VanillaCreator/README.md

 ## Contributing

-Fork this repo, modify, then pull request
+Simply fork this repo, modify, then pull request (x

-Recommend to use Visual Studio Code for developing
+- Recommend to use Visual Studio Code for developing
+- Use yapf for code formating